Edinburgh Marathon Festival 2022

 The Edinburgh Marathon Festival 2022 is a fantastic running event with a friendly and celebratory atmosphere which is very well supported in Edinburgh and East Lothian.
-Fast and flat, this course was voted the fastest marathon in the UK by Runners World, so it’s ideal if it’s your first marathon or if you are looking for a personal best.
+Fast and flat, this course was voted the fastest marathon in the UK by Runners World, so it’s ideal whether it’s your first marathon, or whether you’re looking for a personal best.
 The Edinburgh Marathon Festival has sold out every year since 2008 and is the second largest marathon event in the UK, behind only London.

 We have free charity places available for runners running in aid of Prostate Scotland in all events.